Master of Psychology (Clinical Psychology)

 - CRICOS Code: 009681G

-Applications for 2022 Summer Intake are currently being accepted
+Applications for 2022 Summer Intake are NOW CLOSED.

 Are you interested our Masters program?
 Hear from the academic convenors and current students about training at the University of Melbourne in the following areas: